claw-project/organization-goverance/README.md

 The **claw-project** organization (which includes all the repositories under [claw-project](https://github.com/claw-project) is organized by the **claw-project** administrators.
-The founding organizations ETH Zurich and MeteoSwiss, and organizations which have sign a collaboration agreement have at least one  **claw-project** administrator.
+The founding organizations ETH Zurich and MeteoSwiss, and organizations which have sign a collaboration agreement may have at least one  **claw-project** administrator.
 Organization administrators nominate lead maintainers and administrators of the different repositories.
 Decisions are made by consensus whenever possible.
-If consensus is not possible, the organization adminitrators have the final say. **claw-project** adminitrators cannot be removed unless they leave their organizations or their organization is not part of the CLAW collaboration anymore.
+If consensus is not possible, the organization adminitrators have the final say. **claw-project** administrators cannot be removed unless they leave their organizations or their organization is not part of the CLAW collaboration anymore.

 ###  Organization Governance